artbat/bus-stop-test/docs/about.md

 - Completeness of solution - *does the app work as per the requirements?*
 - Quality of code - *is your code clean & well written?*

-If you can't complete your app in time (we expect most people to spend about an hour), give us a description of what you were planning / how you would approach it.
+If you can't complete your app, give us a description of what you were planning / how you would approach it.